Before we begin, please make sure you have prepared:

 Now the calibration session has been submitted to our engineers, who will evaluate your scans and determine which code-type best suits your printer-substrate combination.

-In the portal, under -> equipment -> calibration session history all the calibration session will show up with status submitted until our engineers performed the evaluation.
+In the portal, under -> equipment -> calibration session history, all the calibration sessions will show up with status submitted until our engineers performed the evaluation.
 Please be patient as this may take a couple of days.
-(Reach out to email@example.com, should the calibration be required for an urgent client contract.)
+(Reach out to firstname.lastname@example.org, should the calibration be required for an urgent client contract.)

 NOTE: General Proofsheet vs Substrate Specific Proofsheet